Yang-Taotao/gla-igr-msc-project/README.md

 ## Purpose
 - Using JAX and other packages to construct machine learning scripts
-- Use normalizing flow for template band placement problems
+- Use normalizing flow for template bank placement problems

 ## File structure
 Master script: